Table of Contents

 A full tensor Chebyshev interpolant on \(n\) dimensions with \(m\) nodes per dimension requires \(m^n\) function evaluations.
 For \(n = 10\) and \(m = 11\), that is over 25 billion evaluations — clearly infeasible.

 The sliding technique partitions the dimensions into small groups and builds a separate Chebyshev interpolant (a slide) for each group, with all other dimensions fixed at a pivot point.
-The total cost becomes the sum of the group grid sizes rather than their product.
+The source-function call count becomes one pivot evaluation plus the sum of the group grid sizes, rather than the full tensor product.

 Algorithm